markikollasch/pretty-good/README.md

 Pretty Good will automatically save your progress on your computer, using the Local Storage API of modern browsers.
 This is completely secure: no data is sent to the server it is hosted upon.
 It is both possible and encouraged to download its source code and use a local copy of Pretty Good, or host a version on your own server.
 A forthcoming release will permit you to create a more robust backup of your project.

 ## About Pretty Good
-Pretty Good was inspired by the writing technique of P. G. Wodehouse.
-It is said that he would hang each page of an unfinished manuscript on the wall, with their relative heights indicating his perception of their quality, and only when they were all uniformly high did he consider the story fit for publication.
+The author P. G. Wodehouse was said to have hung each page of an unfinished manuscript on the wall, with their relative heights indicating his perception of their quality, and only when they were all uniformly high did he consider the story fit for publication.
 This inspired the digital process that Pretty Good uses to visualize the completeness of each logical unit of text.

 ## Coming Soon
 Despite its title, Pretty Good is, by the standards of its own author, neither pretty nor good, at least for the time being.
-Many essential features, including backups, exportin, word count, and keyboard shortcuts, have yet to be implemented.
+Many essential features, including backups, exporting, word count, and keyboard shortcuts, have yet to be implemented.
 We apologize for the inconvenience.